 An enhanced title insurance policy refers to upgraded coverage, such as additional coverage for building violations or zoning violations among other possibilities.
 A policy from American Land Title Association (ALTA) offers this option, although for most owners the base ALTA residential policy is often all that’s needed for most homeowners.

 The name “enhanced” explains exactly what this more advanced type of owner’s policy includes.
-Basic owner’s title insurance provides essential protection against common claims, while the enhanced version of title insurance offers protections against those claims and other possibilities that might arise.
+A basic owner’s title insurance policy provides essential protection against common claims, while an enhanced title insurance policy offers protection against those claims and other possibilities that might arise.

 Every owner, like every property, is unique.
 With that in mind, there are circumstances that can make purchasing specific additional coverage important.
 This depends on any unique issues with a property, or endorsements.
 One example: if a home is purchased in a development which has private roads, the homeowner may want further assurance that they have the right to travel these roads in perpetuity.
 Your title company can add an expanded content endorsement to the policy that would give you the coverage you need for this type of issue.

 In short, an owner's enhanced title insurance policy is an additional way to safeguard yourself as the buyer, and your property, against any disputes.

 Claims against your ownership of a property

 Forgery and/or fraud